-Note 2: If you've been diagnosed as having prediabetes, you can prevent the onset of full-blown diabetes, but you must heed the warning and take action to change your eating habits and lifestyle.
+Note 2: If you've been diagnosed as having prediabetes, there is almost a 92% chance that you will develop full-blown diabetes if you don't change your diet and lifestyle.
+However, you can prevent the onset of full-blown diabetes but only if you heed the warning and take action to change your eating habits and lifestyle.

-Note 3: There are several reasons why more than 41% of people with prediabetes develop full-blown diabetes, e.g. denial, lack of awareness, failure to change diet or lifestyle, etc. One of the reasons is due to Western Medicine seeing "prediabetes" as a separate disease instead of as one of the (developmental) stages of Type 2 diabetes pathogenesis!
+There are several reasons why more than 91% of people with prediabetes develop full-blown diabetes, e.g. denial, lack of awareness, failure to change diet or lifestyle, etc. One of the reasons is due to Western Medicine seeing "prediabetes" as a separate disease instead of as one of the (developmental) stages of Type 2 diabetes pathogenesis and pathophysiology!